DarinShapiroMS/IotEdgeTicketSubmissionServices/README.md

 ## Overview

 This sample project contains the Azure and Edge components necessary to host a Web API on the edge that accepts valid JSON and forwards it to IoT Hub in Azure.
 IoT Hub in turns sends the data to Cosmos Database.
-The components that run on the edge are hosted on a Windows device configured with EFLOW to host the IoT Edge runtime and custom modules to host a web api for json submission, and a module for sending additional metrics to Log Anatlycs for observability.
+The components that run on the edge are hosted on a Windows device configured with EFLOW to host the IoT Edge runtime, and custom modules to host a web api for json submission, and a module for sending additional metrics to Log Anatlycs for observability.

 Clone this repo and follow the steps below to get the solution running in your own Azure subscription.